 a) Additional Fixed Locations within EU Member States.
 If the AMO has additional fixed locations, located in the EU Member States listed in Annex 2, and operating under one AA approval certificate, the sites can operate under one FAA certificate and operation specifications.
 This section of the supplement must address the procedures the AMO will use to ensure each location operates under the same MOE and FAA Supplement as the parent facility.
 The procedure must demonstrate how each separate location is under the full control and QAS of the parent facility.
 The additional fixed locations must be located within an EU Member State listed in Annex 2, Appendix 2, and each location must be listed on FAA Operations Specifications.
 The AMO must provide the following information for inclusion on the b) Line Station Authorizations.
 If the AMO has line stations that meet the requirements set forth in the initial certification section, (Section C, Part I, paragraph 7.5 and 7.6), this section of the supplement must address the procedures the AMO will use to ensure each location operates under the same MOE and FAA supplement as the parent facility.
+The AMO must also address how it will submit a completed FAA Form 8310-3 (application) through the AA to the FAA when adding or deleting line stations.
 The procedure must demonstrate how each separate location is under the full control of the parent facility and QAS.
 The FAA supplement must contain a list of line station authorizations that maintain U.S.-registered aircraft with the details of the operators, as specified in Section C, Part I, paragraph 7.6.